-We create a new TestRunner by calling the static newTestRunner method of the TestRunners class (located in the org.apache.nifi.util package).
-This method takes a single argument.
-That argument can either be the class of the Processor to test or can be an instance of a Processor.
+We create a new TestRunner by calling one of the static newTestRunner methods of the TestRunners class (located in the org.apache.nifi.util package).
+These methods take an argument for the Processor under test (can either be the class of the Processor to test or can be an instance of a Processor), and allow the setting of the processor name as well.